orodriguez40/JDBC1/README.md

-Purpose
+Purpose:
 In this program, we see how to connect to MySQL database with Java and pull data from a table using JDBC (Java Database Connectivity).
 When the program is executed, it opens a connection to the parks_and_recreation database, selects all department names from the parks_departments table, and prints the results to the console.

-Prerequisites
+Prerequisites:
 Before running this program, ensure you have the following:
 The Java Development Kit (JDK) is already installed on your computer.
 MySQL server that you can run and that is available from your computer.
 Setting up your project’s classpath that includes the MySQL JDBC driver (com.mysql.cj.jdbc.Driver).

-Database Setup
+Database Setup:
 Assuming you already have a MySQL database named parks_and_recreation, the program takes command.
 This table should be a table parks_departments with at least one column named department_name.

-Running the Program
+Running the Program:
 Database Connection Details:
 The program connects to the database using the following credentials:
 URL: localhost:3306/parks_and_recreation